jsbueno/terminedia/docs/source/index.rst

         pause()

-This will draw a rougly square rectangle (due to character block non square aspect-ratio) using 1/4 block unicode characters to draw lines.
+This will draw a roughly square rectangle (due to character block non square aspect-ratio) using 1/4 block unicode characters to draw lines.
 The output is:

 .. figure::  images/example_00.png